PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 What information do we collect?

-We may collect information, including personal information, about you, your spouse, your dependents, or your business so that we may prepare your tax return.
-This information typically includes, but is not limited to:
+As part of providing products and services to you, we may collect information, including information, about you, your spouse, your dependents, or your business so that we may prepare your tax return.
+Personal information is data that can be used to identify you, your spouse, or your dependents individually.
+The information we may collect includes, but is not limited to:

 Where do we get this information?